agustinlare/docs/aws-cloudpratictioner.md

 A cloud architect need to understand the following terms and factor them into their designed architecture based on the business requirements.

-* Availability - Your ability to ensure a service remains available eg. Highly Available (HA)
+* Availability — Your ability to ensure a service remains available eg. Highly Available (HA)
 * Scalability — Your ability to grow rapidly or unimpeded
 * Elasticity — Your ability to shrink and grow to meet the demand
 * Fault Tolerance — Your ability to prevent a failure
-* Disaster Recovery - Your ability to recover from a failure eg. Highly Durable (DR)
+* Disaster Recovery - Your ability to recover from a failure

 A Solutions Architect needs to always consider the following business factors:
 * (Security) How secure is this solution?